Tweet or perish – practical tips on post-publication digital engagement

 Jane Wooster and Kate Turton

-Posted on June 28, 2017, in Science Communication Unit, social media, Uncategorized and tagged Cristina Rigutto, impact, Instagram, Jane Wooster, Kate Turton, post-publication digital engagement, social meda, Twitter.
+Posted on June 28, 2017, in Science Communication Unit, Seminar series and tagged Cristina Rigutto, Impact, Instagram, Jane Wooster, Kate Turton, Post-Publication Digital Engagement, Social Media, Twitter.
 Bookmark the permalink.
 3 Comments.